 How My Sales Experience Transfers to

 To be effective at closing real estate deals, you must wear many hats.
-Similarly, UX and SCRUM roles, on product/software teams, require practitioners to cultivate broad skills inside a specialized knowledge base.
+Similarly, fintech operations roles supporting compliance, user-experience (UX), product, and software teams, require practitioners to cultivate broad skills inside a specialized knowledge base.

-I learned from my UX Design course this broad skill set and specialized knowledge is illustrated as a T in the industry.
-Broad skills is the horizontal line.
+I learned from my UX Design, AML compliance and data analytics courses this broad skill set and specialized knowledge is illustrated as a T in the industry.
+Broad skills represent the horizontal line.
 And the intersecting vertical line down represents the specialization depth.

 In multifamily sales, my depth was communication as facilitator to keep all balls moving.
 Broadly, I operated as a communicator (i.e., presentation and copywriter), negotiator, marketer, flyer-graphic designer, financial analyst, collaborator, and coordinator to name a few.
 At any moment, I had to put on one of those hats and execute.